The story of The Co-operators and co-operative insurance in Canada

 In 1945, the Saskatchewan Wheat Pool contributed $25,000 to the development of Co-operative Life Insurance Company , based in Regina.
 In those first years, many Wheat Pool field workers carried out the business of the Wheat Pool while selling life insurance for the new company.

-The tiny insurance co-operative grew beyond all expectations.
-In 1949, it expanded into the Atlantic provinces, where Maritime Co-operative Services (MCS) had been providing insurance to its members since 1938 through its own insurance agency.
-A year later, the company moved into British Columbia and by 1947, soon after receiving its federal charter, became the fastest growing life insurer in Canada.
+The tiny insurance co-operative grew beyond all expectations becoming the fastest growing life insurer in Canada.
+By 1947, soon after receiving its federal charter, Co-operative Life expanded into Manitoba, Alberta and Ontario.
+In 1949, it expanded into the Atlantic provinces, where Maritime Co-operative Services (MCS) sold Co-operative Life insurance through its own insurance agency.
+A year later, the company moved into British Columbia.

 Premium payments came in all shapes and sizes over the history of the company.
 In the 1960’s, Manitoba sales manager Lloyd Hammond was paid with a 100-pound sack of wheat and an apple to renew insurance on a farmer’s truck.

-Realizing that farmers needed other forms of insurance protection, Saskatchewan Wheat Pool formed a second company in Regina in 1952, Co-operative Fire and Casualty Company.
-Co-op Life and Co-operative Fire and Casualty were brought together under one holding company, Co-operative Insurance Services (CIS) in 1963.
+Realizing that farmers needed other forms of insurance protection, co-operative supporters across Canada formed a second company in Regina in 1951, Co-operative Fire and Casualty Company.
+Co-operative Life and Co-operative Fire and Casualty were brought together under one holding company, C.I.S.
+Ltd. (CIS) in 1963.

 The Ontario co-operative connection

 Co-operators Life Insurance Association, was incorporated in 1959 to do business in Ontario.
-CIA and Co-operators Life Insurance Association were collectively known as the Co-operators Insurance Association of Guelph (CIAG).
-The two insurance organizations, CIS and CIAG, amalgamated to form The Co-operators in 1978.
+CIA and Co-operators Life Insurance Association were collectively known as the Co-operators Insurance Associations of Guelph (CIAG).
+The Saskatchewan and Ontario insurance operations amalgamated to form The Co-operators in 1978.